Richard Trevithick: Cornish boiler and engine

 In about 1812 Trevithick designed the ‘Cornish boiler’.
 These were horizontal, cylindrical boilers with a single internal fire tube or flue passing horizontally through the middle.
 Hot exhaust gases from the fire passed through the flue thus increasing the surface area heating the water and improving efficiency.
 These types were installed in the Boulton and Watt pumping engines at Dolcoath and more than doubled their efficiency.

 Again in 1812, he installed a new 'high-pressure' experimental condensing steam engine at Wheal Prosper.
 This became known as the Cornish engine, and was the most efficient in the world at that time.
 Other Cornish engineers contributed to its development but Trevithick's work was predominant.
-In the same year he installed another high-pressure engine, though non-condensing, in a threshing machine on a farm at Probus, Cornwall.
+In the same year he installed another high-pressure engine, though non-condensing, in a threshing machine at the Trewithen Estate, a farm in Probus, Cornwall.
 It was very successful and proved to be cheaper to run than the horses it replaced.
-It was in use for 70 years, and was then retired to an exhibit at the Science Museum.
+In use for 70 years, it was then retired to an exhibit at the Science Museum.
+In 2023, the owners of the Trewithen Estate planned to redevelop their farm, which will also involve returning the historic Trevithick steam engine to its original location within the farm.